Alert: Notifications and correspondence during COVID-19 restrictions

 The EPA and WorkSafe have different roles around regulation of hazardous substances.

-Broadly, the EPA continues to have responsibility for approving and classifying hazardous substances; while WorkSafe implements and enforces workplace requirements provided in the Health and Safety at Work (Hazardous Substances) Regulations.
+Broadly, the EPA has responsibility for approving and classifying hazardous substances; while WorkSafe implements and enforces workplace requirements provided in the Health and Safety at Work (Hazardous Substances) Regulations.

-The EPA focuses on ‘upstream’ activities under HSNO - it continues to receive applications for approval to import or manufacture new hazardous substances, assesses the risks and decides whether the substances should be approved for use in New Zealand.
+The EPA focuses on ‘upstream’ activities under HSNO - it receives applications for approval to import or manufacture new hazardous substances, assesses the risks and decides whether the substances should be approved for use in New Zealand.
 It is responsible for setting the rules for classification, labelling, safety data sheets, packaging and disposal, as well as for protecting the environment and public health.